The Intricacies of Layering Textures in Contemporary Interior Design

 1. Combine Different Materials

 Think about finishes too.
-Matte versus glossy surfaces can significantly change how textures are perceived.
-For instance, a matte ceramic vase next to a glossy glass orb can enhance the textural interplay, making the room feel more dynamic.
+Matte versus glossy surfaces can dramatically change how textures are perceived.
+For instance, a matte ceramic vase next to a glossy glass orb can enhance the textural interplay.
+This contrast makes the room feel more dynamic.

 2. Use Patterns and Fabrics